-From Northern Lights peeping to those warm places for those chasing an endless summer, these are the best places to visit in February:
+From peeping at the northern lights to warm places for those chasing an endless summer, these are the best places to visit in February:

 1. Churchill, Manitoba

-Directly above the American states of Minnesota and North Dakota sits the Canadian province of Manitoba.
-In its northeastern corner, on the Hudson Bay, is the town of Churchill, which is famous for two things: Polar bears and the Northern Lights.
+Directly north of the American states of Minnesota and North Dakota sits the Canadian province of Manitoba.
+In its northeastern corner, on the Hudson Bay, lies the town of Churchill, which is famous for two things: polar bears and the northern lights.

 If you’re looking for a February getaway to South America, Peru is a great option.
-While it is important to know that February is one of Peru’s wettest months, this can be beneficial for a few reasons: namely, a warm coastline, low numbers of tourists, lush natural settings, and significantly cheaper prices in much of the country.
+While it is important to know that it’s one of the nation’s wettest months, this can be beneficial for a few reasons, namely, a warm coastline, low numbers of tourists, lush natural settings, and significantly cheaper prices in much of the country.

 4. Oaxaca Coast, Mexico